rforoperations2019/Sylabuss/README.md

 * Units: 6, Section(s): 1

 #### Instructor information
 * Name: Geoffrey Arnold
 * Email: gla@andrew.cmu.edu
-* Office location: TBD
 * Office hours: Thursdays 6:15-7:15
+* Office hours location: HBH Lounge

 #### TA information
-* Name:
+* Name: Malvika Singh
-* Email:
+* Email: malvikas@andrew.cmu.edu
 * Office location: TBD
-* Office hours:
+* Office hours: TBD

 ## Course Description
 This course will teach students to generate interactive websites including GIS maps and other data visualizations and reports using the R programming language.
 The course will focus on RStudio’s Shiny web application framework for creating interactive web applications, and the Leaflet library package for mobile-friendly interactive maps.
 This course builds directly from its prerequisite course, Programming R for Analytics course, and offers students a chance to build skills that will be marketable in both the public and the private sectors.
 Students will learn to load data from a variety of sources and formats for use in interactive web interfaces that can provide real-time information, including Rest APIs.